 9. Nuttallburg, West Virginia

-This now abandoned town was founded in the 1870s in association with the Nuttallburg mine.
-The Chesapeake and Ohio Railroad was built through the New River Gorge, right by town, which contributed to the town's success in coal mining.
-Eventually, it was closed down in 1958, and the National Park Service acquired the ruins of the town.
+This now-abandoned town was founded in the 1870s in association with the Nuttallburg mine.
+The Chesapeake and Ohio Railroad was built through the New River Gorge, right by town, contributing to the town's success in coal mining.
+Eventually, it was closed down in 1958, and the National Park Service acquired the town's ruins.

 10. Terlingua, Texas

 Located near Big Bend State Park, Terlingua is one of the most well-known ghost towns in Texas.
-Today you can visit to see the original decaying buildings and mine shafts as well as stop by the revitalized saloon which is fully operational.
+Today you can visit to see the original decaying buildings and mine shafts as well as stop by the revitalized saloon, which is fully operational and ready for visitors.

-This article was originally published in Feburary 2019.
+This article was originally published in February 2019.